34 Industrial Revolution inventions that changed the world forever

 The Science Museum in London describes Burt's machine as "the first writing mechanism whose invention was documented."
 Despite its apparent breaking of new ground, contemporary sources indicated that the machine was slower than handwriting, even when used by Burt.

 The modern commercial typewriter would ultimately be invented in 1867 by Christopher Sholes.
 It began production in 1873.
-This was typed only in capital letters, but it introduced the QWERTY keyboard.
+It typed only in capital letters and introduced the QWERTY keyboard.